ishadutta09/SOCIAL-MEDIA-POST-CALENDAR/README.md

 **Visual Assets Link**: A direct link to where the image or video file is stored (e.g., Google Drive, Dropbox), ensuring easy access for the person managing the social media.

-The calendar was designed with ease of use in mind, allowing the user to simply copy and paste the provided table into Excel or Google Sheets.
+The calendar was designed with ease of use in mind, allowing the user to simply copy and paste the provided details to the right platform at a right time to manage and track the business.
 This practical approach streamlines content planning, helping "Bloom & Brew" maintain a consistent and engaging online presence.
 The choice of a cafe and florist brand allowed for a rich variety of content themes, blending visually appealing elements with informative and interactive posts across both coffee and floral offerings.
 This structured, detailed content strategy is intended to foster community engagement, build brand awareness, and ultimately drive business objectives.

 # OUTPUT OF THE TASK